Skip to content

 restart: unless-stopped

-You can configure Watchtower by setting environment variables in the docker-compose.yaml file.
+You can configure Watchtower by setting environment variables in the compose.yaml file.
 The example above includes several common configurations, such as scheduling updates, cleaning up old images, and enabling notifications via Gotify.

 References